mafintosh/mafinto.sh/blog/introducing-hypercore-8.md

 It will form the foundation for all our upcoming releases in the Hyper* ecosystem.
 Our Hyperdrive v10 work builds on Hypercore v8 and will be next on our release road map.

-Fell free to reach out to me on Twitter at [@mafintosh](https://twitter.com/mafintosh) if you have questions or general feedback.
+Feel free to reach out to me on Twitter at [@mafintosh](https://twitter.com/mafintosh) if you have questions or general feedback.